AFM-SPM/TopoStats/docs/installation.md

 ## Setting up Conda

-Once you have downloaded and installed [Miniconda](https://docs.conda.io/en/latest/miniconda.html) you can create a virtual environment for installing TopoStats with a version of Python that meets the requirements you are ready to create a dedicated Conda environment for installing and running TopoStats.
+Once you have downloaded and installed [Miniconda](https://docs.conda.io/en/latest/miniconda.html) you can create a virtual environment for installing TopoStats for installing and running TopoStats.
 We will call this environment `topostats` (specified with the `--name topostats` option) and use Python 3.10 (the option `python=3.10`).
 After creating it we can, as per the instructions printed out, activate the environment.

 ``` bash
 conda create --name topostats python=3.10
 conda activate topostats